dotnet-foundation/website/input/about/election/policy.md

 - Non-members of the Foundation with relevant knowledge of the Foundation and relevant experience or skills may serve on the Nominating Committee, except as otherwise set forth in this policy.
 - A current Director can serve on the Nominating Committee, only if they are not planning to run for re-election.
 - Persons are not eligible to serve on the Nominating Committee and also be candidates in the current election.
-- The Foundation’s Executive Director shall not be part of the Nominating Committee
+- The Foundation's Executive Director shall not be part of the Nominating Committee

 A vendor will project manage the Nominating Committee and be responsible for scheduling meetings, tracking progress, and record keeping.